 (Although, to be perfectly honest, if your first few days of fall were anything like ours here in Hamilton, it certainly didn’t feel like the warm weather was on its way out).

-But crisp autumn air and changing leaves aside, we’ve got some sweet tidbits to cover from the month of September.
+But, we’ve got some sweet tidbits to cover for the month of September (crisp autumn air and changing leaves aside).

-It does the world of digital a disservice to say that this was a particularly busy month, if only for the fact that there are no real dull days in our industry, so let’s just get right to the goods, see what happened throughout September and shift your focus to the latest and greatest in web marketing and all its lovely cohorts.
+It does the world of digital a disservice to say that this was a particularly busy month.
+If only for the fact that there are no real dull days in our industry.
+Let’s just get right to the goods, see what happened in September and shift your focus to the latest and greatest in web marketing and all its lovely cohorts.

 E-Commerce Benchmark KPI Study (Moz / Wolfgang Digital)

-Moz has some of the most brilliant minds in digital marketing at its disposal, and this latest study is a goldmine of information for E-Commerce companies.
+Moz has some of the most brilliant minds in digital marketing at its disposal.
+This latest study is a goldmine of information for E-Commerce companies.